Raccoon River Valley Trail

 Raccoon River Valley Trail (RRVT) is a rail trail running 56 mi from Waukee, Iowa, to Jefferson, Iowa.
 In 2013, an additional 33.1 mi north loop was completed on the RRVT, making the RRVT nearly 90 mi of paved trails and having a paved interior loop of more than 72 mi.
 The 39 mi portion of the trail from Waukee to Herndon is part of the American Discovery Trail, which runs between Cape Henlopen State Park in Delaware and Point Reyes near the Bay Area of California.
 In Iowa, the American Discovery Trail will be concurrent with U.S. Bicycle Route 50 (see United States Numbered Bicycle Routes).

 The recreational trail runs through the counties of Polk, Dallas, Guthrie, and Greene in Iowa.
 It is a paved trail, mainly asphalt, though three sections are concrete.
 One concrete section extends from Jefferson south for four miles (6 km).
-Another concrete section is a twelve-mile (20 km) section connecting Linden, Panora, and Yale.
-Constructed during 2010-2013, the 33.1 mi North Loop, which runs between Dawson and Waukee through Perry, Minburn, and Dallas Center, is the third concrete section.
+Another concrete section is an eighteen-mile (30 km) section connecting Redfield, Linden, Panora, and Yale.
+Constructed during 2010–2013, the 33.1 mi North Loop, which runs between Dawson and Waukee through Perry, Minburn, and Dallas Center, is the third concrete section.

-In downtown Perry on Saturday, June 1, 2013, the grand opening of the new 33 mile "north loop" included food and beverage vendors; a bicycle poker run from 9:00 until 12:30 with cards at Waukee, Dallas Center, Minburn, Forest Park Museum, Perry, the bicycle bridge over the North Raccoon River west of Perry, Dawson, and Jamaica.
-See the "north loop" Grand Opening flyer for more.

-Between Yale and Ortonville, which is a trail head 3 miles east of Adel, the 31 mi of trail is very scenic and mostly tree covered.
+Between Yale and Adel, the 31 mi of trail is very scenic and mostly tree covered.
 The north loop between Herndon and Waukee, is wider, nearly flat, and is much more exposed to the sun and wind.

 By 2007, the conservation board directors estimated that more than 125,000 people use this trail each year.
 In 2014, the Dallas County Conservation Department estimated over 330,000 trail users of the RRVT annually.
+In March 2024, the Dallas County Conservation Director Mike Wallace stated that 150,000 persons used the RRVT in 2023 which was the last year of the annual fee: 2024 is the first year of no daily or annual fee for trail users; however, special permits will be needed for event organizers for events held on the trail.

+Since the late 2000s, Snyder & Associates has been the engineering firm which supports development and upkeep of the Raccoon River Valley Trail as well as the High Trestle Trail and the nine-mile connector between the two trails.